CognizantOpenSource/maqs-java/docs/MAQS_1/database/DatabaseBaseTest.md

 MAQS provides support for testing databases.

 ## BaseDatabaseTest
 BaseDatabaseTest is an abstract test class you can extend.
-Extending the class allows you to automatically use MAQS's database testing capabilities.
+Extending the class allows you to automatically use MAQS' database testing capabilities.
 ```java
 @Test
 public class DatabaseTest extends BaseDatabaseTest {}